doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 ![Elixir Cross-Referencer](./01-01-elixir.png)

-When `sys_clone()`, a generic process forking routine, which is a macro-wrapper around `kernel_clone()` is called, all the files from the parent process, shall be copied into the child process.
+Processes are forked with `sys_clone()`, which is a generic process forking routine.
+It is a macro-wrapper around `kernel_clone()`, which eventually copies all the file descriptors from the parent proces in the most intricate `copy_process()`.
-It is done inside the most intricate `copy_process()` function between tracer setup and the information about the newly forked process is relayed to the scheduler.
+It happens after tracer setup, and only after the descriptors are copied, the information about the newly forked process is relayed to the scheduler.

-The function that governs copying the `files_struct` is `copy_files()` and it will do what it says on the tin unless clone argument `no_files` is set (see struct `kernel_clone_args` defined in `sched/task.h`).
+The function that performs the copying of the `files_struct` is `copy_files()` and it will do what it says on the tin unless clone argument `no_files` is set (see struct `kernel_clone_args` defined in `sched/task.h`).

 To illustrate the semantics of `copy_files()`, let's have a look at the following Zig code: